ruff-lang/specification/README.md

 ### Lists

 A list is an arbitrary length sequence of cons cells.
-The `tail` of each cons cell holds the next cons cell, or contains `null` as a special symbol designating sequence termination.
+The `tail` of each cons cell holds the next cons cell, or contains `nil` as a special symbol designating sequence termination.
 Any data structure formed with cons cells is a list.

 The underlying representation for a list is a cons pair as described below: